World's oldest Test cricketer Ash dies

 "Our thoughts and prayers are with Eileen's family as they come to terms with losing such a wonderful woman and the end of an astonishing life."

-A right-arm medium-pace bowler, Ash made her England debut against Australia under her maiden name, Whelan, and went on to take 10 wickets in her career.
+A right-arm medium-pace bowler, Ash made her England debut against Australia under her maiden name, Whelan, and took 10 wickets at an average of 23 in her career.

 She played domestically for Civil Service Women, Middlesex Women and South Women, and was seconded by MI6 during World War Two.